hashhashu/separable-notes/README.md

 ### TODO
-* export to one markdown file
-* add uuid in the ?

-Please start it if you like it, Thanks.
+Please star it if you like it, Thanks.

 Thanks to [todo-tree](https://github.com/Gruntfuggly/todo-tree)